ibm-cloud-docs/appid/tutorial-roles.md

-# Tutorial: Setting custom attributes
+# Tutorial: Setting user roles
 {: #tutorial-roles}

-With {{site.data.keyword.appid_full}} you can use custom user attributes to assign roles and preferences in order to create a more personalized user experience.
-By using this tutorial, you can walk through a step-by-step guide to set user attributes, update them, and then inject them in to a token by using the {{site.data.keyword.appid_short_notm}} APIs.
+You can enforce access control with your application by assigning user roles with {{site.data.keyword.appid_full}}.
+By defining `role` as a custom attribute, you can assign different types of users different levels of permissions.
+By using this a step-by-step guide you can learn to set user attributes, update them, and then inject them in to a token by using the {{site.data.keyword.appid_short_notm}} APIs.
 {: shortdesc}

 New to the APIs?
 Try them out with this [Postman collection](https://github.com/ibm-cloud-security/appid-postman).
 {: tip}

 ## Scenario
-{: #scenario}
+{: #roles-scenario}

 You are a developer for a fictional theme park.
-You are tasked with managing identity federation for the [web application](web-apps.html).
-The app must support varying levels of staff and general visitors, and allow for each type of role to have different capabilities.
+You are tasked with managing access for the [web application](web-apps.html).
+You feel the easiest way to do so is by setting roles for each type of app user.
+You have several different types of roles to fill such as staff and general visitors and you must ensure that each role is mapped to the correct capabilities.
 {: shortdesc}

 No problem!
-You can use the [custom attributes feature](custom-attributes.html) of {{site.data.keyword.appid_short_notm}} to create a tailored experience for each type of user.
-When you know who your users are going to be, you can create profiles on their behalf and apply custom attributes like a `staff` role.
-When that user signs in for the first time, {{site.data.keyword.appid_short_notm}} uses their verified authentication information to link them to the preregistered profile which allows for them to inherit all the attributes that are defined in the profile.
+You can use the [custom attributes feature](custom-attributes.html) of {{site.data.keyword.appid_short_notm}} to store any type of user related information.
+[Attributes](user-profile.html) are stored securely and encrypted so they're only accessible by specific users or instances of App ID.
+So, because you're working with role-based access control, you can create an attribute called `role` and assign different values to specify a type of role.
+For instance, the theme park might have `visitors` or `staff` that could each be different values for the `role` attribute.
+Then, you can ensure that your application code enforces the access policies and privileges that you assigned.

+Although this tutorial is written specifically with web apps and federation in mind, attributes can be used in a much broader sense.
 Custom attributes can be anything that you want them to be.
-The key to using them correctly is to ensure that your application clearly defines each attributes meaning.
-For example, if you're using [attributes](user-profile.html) to control access or user permissions, you must ensure that your application clearly defines which attribute setting a user needs in order to perform each task within your app.
+As long as you stay under 100k attributes and you format them as a plain JSON object, you can store all types of information!

 ## Before you begin
-{: before}
+{: #roles-before}

 Ready?
 Let's get started!